alexsaunderswps/User-Guides/Web_Mangement_Guides/web_portal_device_management_guide.md

 ### Apply Installation changes to a device

 12. **Restart the WildXR App**
-    - Changes to a device's assigned **Installation** will not take affect until the WildXR app is restarted on the device
+    - Changes to a device's assigned **Installation** will not take effect until the WildXR app is restarted on the device
     - *Devices will need to be connected to the internet to accept an **Installation** assignment*

 ## Troubleshooting

 **Unable to log onto the Wildxr.org website:**
 - Ensure you are entering the correct credentials to log into Wildxr.org *(May have been supplied by WPS Staff)*
-- If someone within your organization created your account; check that they assigned a password to your account *(passwords are not created automatically)*
+- If someone within your organization created your account, check that they assigned a password to your account *(passwords are not created automatically)*
 - Double-check the URL you have entered into your Web Browser *(WPS recommends using Chrome)*
 <div style="page-break-after: always;"></div>